jina-ai/executor-qdrant-indexer/README.md

 print('The ID of the best match of [1,1] is: ', docs[0].matches[0].id)
 ```

-### Using pre-filtering
+### Using filtering

-Pre-filtering is an advanced approximate nearest neighbors feature that allows to efficiently retrieve the nearest vectors that respect the filtering condition.

-In contrast, post-filtering in the naive approach where you first retrieve the nearest neighbors and then discard all the candidates that do not respect the filter condition

-To do pre-filtering with the QdrantIndexer you should first define columns and precise the dimension of your embedding space.
+To do filtering with the QdrantIndexer you should first define columns and precise the dimension of your embedding space.
 For instance :

 ```python